WardBrian/togglelog/README.md

          [%toggle_log "SPECIFIER" (some_potentially_expensive_function ())]
 ```

-By default, the above code will be translated to the following:
+By default, the above code will be translated to (something equivalent to) the following:
 ```ocaml
 let () = (); ()
 ```